evanmac123/air/README.md

 Then you'll need to create a database user (Postgres keeps its own lists of users separate from the system's) to use:

     $ sudo su postgres
-    $ createuser larry # this should be the same as your system username
+    $ createuser joe # this should be the same as your system username

 It will ask if the new user should be a superuser: say yes.
 Again, this is fine for a development machine but not a production server.